With her love of music and talent for promotion, Fallon is her mother's daughter, but there the similarity stops.

 She was unexpectedly reconciled with her flaky father Wayne Tucson in 2009 and the following year had to hold The Bull together when her mother went to pieces following Sid's sudden death.
 At least her career flourished as in 2012 she took over as manager of Jaxx bar in Borchester.

 This left her free to form a relationship with a former colleague - the Bull barman Rhys Williams, but this ended in March 2014 when he was offered a job back in his beloved Wales.
-Local police officer Harrison Burns hoped to fill the vacancy, but Fallon was reluctant to start a new relationship, especially with a new business to get off the ground after Jaxx was taken over by a chain.
+Local police officer Harrison Burns hoped to fill the vacancy.
+Fallon was reluctant to start a new relationship, especially with a new business to get off the ground after Jaxx was taken over by a chain.
+But the attraction proved strong and they got together on New Year's Eve 2014.

 I've working on an amazing sideboardFallon Rogers